The 24.7m cutter Hallowe’en designed by William Fife III for Lt Col JFN Baxendale, was launched in 1926.

-Racing in the 2nd Fastnet Race, Hallowe’en sailed the fleet home to cross the line some 10 hours before the next competitor.
-A record which would stand until 1939 when the new course was shortened, going out through the Needles Channel instead of heading around the east coast of the Isle of Wight, as had been the course since 1925.
+Racing in the second Fastnet Race, Hallowe’en sailed the fleet home, crossing the finish line some ten hours ahead of the next competitor.
+It was a remarkable record that stood until 1939, when a new course was introduced, passing through the Needles Channel instead of rounding the east coast of the Isle of Wight, as had been the route since 1925.

 Specifications